The ideal intersection property for essential groupoid C*-algebras: Introduction

 Let us now explain the technical core of the present work.
-In the context of groupoid \mbox{\Cstar-algebras}, the problem of proving simplicity is subdivided by considering the ideal intersection property \cite{tomiyama1992-lecture-notes,svenssontomiyama2009} and the study of orbits.
+In the context of groupoid \mbox{\Cstar-algebras}, the problem of proving simplicity is subdivided by considering the ideal intersection property \cite{KT90, tomiyama1992-lecture-notes} and the study of orbits.
 The inclusion $\conto(\Gnaught) \subseteq \Cstaress(\cG)$ has the ideal intersection property if every nonzero ideal of $\Cstaress(\cG)$ has nonzero intersection with $\conto(\Gnaught)$.
 We abuse terminology slightly and refer to $\Cstaress(\cG)$ having the ideal intersection property.
 This \Cstar-algebra is simple if and only if it has the ideal intersection property and $\cG$ is minimal.
 While it is straightforward to determine the minimality of a groupoid, it has been a major open problem to characterise the ideal intersection property for essential groupoid \Cstar-algebras.

 Existing work on simplicity and the ideal intersection property for groupoid \Cstar-algebras has generally proceeded in two different directions.
-First, for amenable groupoids, the reduced and the full groupoid \Cstar-algebras agree, making characterisations of simplicity more accessible, as is also visible from our main results.
-From an operator algebraic perspective this is thanks to the abundance of \mbox{*-homomorphisms} defined on the full groupoid \Cstar-algebra.
-Previous work on amenable groupoids includes the work of Archbold-Spielberg on transformation groups associated with actions of abelian groups \cite{archboldspielberg94}, the work of Kumjian-Pask \cite{kumjianpask2000} and Robertson-Sims \cite{robertsonsims2007} characterising simplicity of groupoid \Cstar-algebras arising from higher-rank graphs, and finally the work of Brown-Clark-Farthing-Sims \cite{brownclarkfarthingsims2014} resulting in a complete characterisation of {\'e}tale Hausdorff groupoids with simple full groupoid \Cstar-algebra.
-As explained above, more recently, results about the simplicity of essential groupoid \Cstar-algebras have been obtained for amenable non-Hausdorff groupoids by Clark-Exel-Pardo-Sims-Starling \cite{clarkexelpardosimsstarling2019} and by Kwa{\'s}niewski-Meyer \cite{kwasniewskimeyer2019-essential}.
+First, for amenable groupoids, the reduced and the full groupoid \Cstar-algebras agree, making characterisations of simplicity more accessible, as is also visible from our main results, where the amenability condition on sections of isotropy groups is automatically satisfied.
+From an operator algebraic perspective this is reflected in the abundance of \mbox{*-homomorphisms} defined on the full groupoid \Cstar-algebra.
+Previous work on amenable groupoids includes the work of Kawamura-Tomiyama and Archbold-Spielberg on transformation groups \cite{KT90, archboldspielberg94}, the work of Kumjian-Pask \cite{kumjianpask2000} and Robertson-Sims \cite{robertsonsims2007} characterising simplicity of groupoid \Cstar-algebras arising from higher-rank graphs, and finally the work of Brown-Clark-Farthing-Sims \cite{brownclarkfarthingsims2014} resulting in a complete characterisation of {\'e}tale second countable Hausdorff groupoids with simple full groupoid \Cstar-algebra.
+As explained above, characterisations of the simplicity of essential groupoid \Cstar-algebras of amenable non-Hausdorff groupoids can be deduced from recent work by Clark-Exel-Pardo-Sims-Starling \cite{clarkexelpardosimsstarling2019} and by Kwa{\'s}niewski-Meyer \cite{kwasniewskimeyer2019-essential}.

 Second, a completely different approach to simplicity and the ideal intersection property for groupoid \Cstar-algebras emerged from the breakthrough results about \Cstar-simple discrete groups obtained by Kalantar-Kennedy \cite{kalantarkennedy2017} and Breuillard-Kalantar-Kennedy-Ozawa \cite{breuillardkalantarkennedyozawa14}.
 The crucial insight of \cite{kalantarkennedy2017} was that the simplicity of reduced group \Cstar-algebras has to be coupled to and understood through the group's action on its Furstenberg boundary.
 Combined with Le Boudec's work \cite{leboudec15-cstarsimplicity}, along with further characterisations obtained by Kennedy \cite{kennedy15-cstarsimplicity} and Haagerup \cite{haagerup15}, this resolved the long-standing problem of characterising discrete groups whose reduced group \mbox{\Cstar-algebra} is simple, as reported in the S{\'e}minaire Bourbaki \cite{raum19-bourbaki}.